beyarkay/masters-thesis/src/04_methodology.md

 ### Hardware Description

-*Ergo* consists of ten ADXL335 tri-axis linear accelerometers, each one of which is mounted to the back of the user's fingertips (see Figure
+_Ergo_ consists of ten ADXL335 tri-axis linear accelerometers, each one of which is mounted to the back of the user's fingertips (see Figure
 \ref{fig:accelerometers}).

 \begin{figure}[!htb]
 \centering
-    \includegraphics[width=0.5\textwidth]{imgs/accelerometers.jpg}
+\includegraphics[width=0.5\textwidth]{src/imgs/accelerometers.jpg}
 \caption{The user's left hand while wearing \textit{Ergo}, with the accelerometers highlighted in red.}
 \label{fig:accelerometers}
 \end{figure}

 These accelerometers can measure linear acceleration in three orthogonal directions, but cannot measure rotational acceleration.
-Due to how the accelerometers are built, the measurements they provide *do* include gravity.
+Due to how the accelerometers are built, the measurements they provide _do_ include gravity.
 For example, an accelerometer at rest will register a large acceleration towards the centre of the earth.
 This makes distinguishing acceleration due to finger movement and acceleration due to gravity impossible